SeanMcP/seanmcp.com/src/abby.md

 to amputate it.

-Christened "Abby Normal" (a reference to Mel Brooke's _Young Frankenstein_), we took her home, and she has been a lovely part of our family ever since.
+Christened "Abby Normal" (a reference to Mel Brooke's _Young Frankenstein_), we took her home, and she was a lovely part of our family for eight years.
+She died in 2025 with lymphoma.

-The official adoption paperwork said that she was a "Boxer Mix," but her genetic makeup remains a mystery.
-She likes running around in the backyard, chasing groundhogs, and eating carrots.
+She loved running around in the backyard, chasing groundhogs, and eating carrots.